-Today’s large chips may contain 500 of more instances of intellectual property (IP), a combination of new designs, reused blocks from previous projects, and licensed commercial IP.
+Today’s large chips may contain 500 or more instances of intellectual property (IP), a combination of new designs, reused blocks from previous projects, and licensed commercial IP.
 If each of these blocks averages 50 ports, then 25,000 connections must be made among them.
 Making these connections manually is tedious and time-consuming, with a high chance of errors.
 Meeting cost and schedule goals requires a big increase in the productivity of the SoC design team.
-Methodology improvements are needed to help accelerate assembly of chips and systems through automation.
+Methodology improvements are needed to help accelerate the assembly of chips and systems through automation.

-Creating and editing the design on the fly through scripts or a command line interface
+Creating and editing the design on the fly through scripts or a command-line interface

 Automatically adding instances to the design, making connections, restructuring, etc.

 Running design rule checks to endure IP and SoC quality